A New Analytics Environment for Retailers

 Success in retail requires knowing their customer base and offering the products they want.
 Ivano Ortis, Vice President of IDC Retail Insights in Europe identifies three strategies to drive profits for retailers in his recent paper, Why Retail Analytics Are a Foundation for Retail Profits.
 The first part of strategy – insights.
 Understand both the impact of customer behaviors and trends to deliver the right product mix, and effects of those decisions on costs and profits.
 Second, speed is the pace of implementing innovation at scale.
 Outdated business models, company cultures, and organizational structures can hinder the speed and the impact of retail digital transformations and omni-channel strategies.
 Finally, agility refers a company’s flexibility and effectiveness when responding to changing business environments or customer expectations.

-To successfully implement Ortis’ strategy, retailers should focus on net profitability enabled by a detailed and fact-based understanding of the true cost and net profit contribution of each product, customer, vendor, channel and category.
+According to Cortney Fletcher at eCom babes, to be successful, retailers should focus on net profitability enabled by a detailed and fact-based understanding of the true cost and net profit contribution of each product, customer, vendor, channel and category.
 With net profitability as a north star, retailers can implement programs that deliver a holistic customer experience, offer the best product mix, and deliver the right products in the right time.

 Looking for an analytics platform to power your retail analytics program?
 The ImpactECS platform is a flexible cost and profit modeling environment that gives retailers the tools to evaluate each data element and to easily aggregate them to provide meaningful end-to-end analysis of cost and net profitability across the organization.
 Are you a Retail finance or operations professional struggling to know your company’s true profits and need stronger, more accurate analytics?
 Click here and see how ImpactECS can help, or you can schedule a demo!